 The Government Digital Service gave its blessing to using the Internet instead of the Public Services Network in January 2017.
-But there’s danger in letting the solution define the requirements, says Justin Day of 6point6 Cloud Gateway.
+But there’s danger in letting the solution define the requirements, says Justin Day, CEO of Cloud Gateway.

 In early 2017, the Government Digital Service (GDS) published a blog called “The Internet is ok”.
 It outlined the public sector digital and technology leaders’ position on the Public Services Network and concluded that it was clear that everyone agreed we could just use the Internet.

 This was a big moment.
 Up to this point, some decision makers were wary of the Internet.
 The blog was an important advisory piece which highlighted that if you follow the guidelines, everything will be OK.